Momentum-Team-19/react-slideshow-merrick-vogt/README.md

 X - App.jsx should render the `Slideshow` component.
 X - Put the data file in the `src` directory and import it in the file you want to use it in.
 X - Pass the slide data in as a prop from App.jsx to the `Slideshow` component.
 The data can then be used in the `Slideshow` component.
-- Figure out what you want the UI to look like.
+X - Figure out what you want the UI to look like.
 What elements will the JSX need to include?
 X - Think about how you will make it possible to show a single film in the UI.
 How could this work? (hint: you'll need the `useState` hook)
 X - Once you have one film showing in the UI, consider how a click on the next button could tell React that the next slide should be shown. (hint: you will need an `onClick` event handler)